StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 5/5 Stars 5.0 Overall

-Best broker for high net worth investors
+Best for high net worth individuals

 Merrill Edge